Lifewide Literacies and Big, Novel Data

 The team at IKEA:

-Dr Catherine Lido is a Social Psychologist in the School of Education, University of Glasgow, Associate Director of Urban Big Data Centre and Deputy Director of the PASCAL International Observatory.
-Dr. Lido has nearly 20 years' experience lecturing and researching the psychology of stereotyping, prejudice and diversity.
+Professor Catherine Lido is a Social Psychologist in the School of Education, University of Glasgow, Associate Director of Urban Big Data Centre and Deputy Director of the PASCAL International Observatory.
+Professor Lido has nearly 20 years experience lecturing and researching the psychology of stereotyping, prejudice and diversity.